T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Method

 This formulation allows the model to focus on static scene elements, effectively handling dynamic objects in the reconstruction process.
-By integrating these steps, our method robustly reconstructs static scenes from unconstrained videos, effectively handling transient distractors.
+By integrating these steps, our method reconstructs static scenes robustly from unconstrained videos while effectively handling transient distractors.